just-the-docs/just-the-docs/docs/customizingForm/changeColor.md

 ## Conclusion

-Alright!
-Let's go!
+Alright, let's go!
 You did it!
 After completing all the steps above, you should now have a different color set for your Google Form!